rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Can you find out the deep things of God?
 Can you find out the limit of the Almighty? ^1107

-It is higher than heaven —what can you do?
-Deeper than Sheol —what can you know? ^1108
+It is higher than heaven--what can you do?
+Deeper than Sheol--what can you know? ^1108

 Its measure is longer than the earth and broader than the sea. ^1109